 I’ve noticed that when you live far apart you don’t have the luxury of solving arguments with a simple apology and a hug.
-I’ve seen how little miscommunications like asking why you haven’t heard from them, giving unsolicited advice or reading a text wrong can snowball into not talking for months or threatening to not come home for the holidays.
+I’ve seen how little miscommunications can cause problems.
+Asking why you haven’t heard from them, giving unsolicited advice, or reading a text wrong can snowball into not talking for months or threatening to not come home for the holidays.

-While living apart, these arguments sting a little more, hurt a little deeper and take a little longer to get over.
-Add different time zones and busy schedules into the mix and somehow you’ll always call at the wrong time, the text will be read out of context and the drama gets passed around to other family members and grows.
+While living apart, these arguments sting a little more.
+They hurt a little deeper and take a little longer to get over.
+Add different time zones and busy schedules into the mix and somehow you’ll always call at the wrong time or someone will read the text out of context.
+Then the drama passes around to other family members and grows.

 It takes effort to be intentional and choose words carefully.
 (Even more so when the communication is just over the phone and not in person!)

-Here are some things I’ve tested out to avoid as much miscommunication as possible:
+Here are some things I’ve tested out to stay in touch with my siblings and avoid as much miscommunication as possible:

 - Send voice memos instead of texts!
 My little sister and I have pretty much switched to just sending voice memos to each other instead of texts.
 We were reading the messages wrong too often and becoming frustrated for nothing.
 Hearing the tone really helps.

 - Have time to talk?
 Call or FaceTime/Video Chat instead of texting!
 My older sister and I FaceTime almost every other week and talk on the phone at least once a week.
 Tone of voice makes up 38% of communication and body language is a whopping 55%.
-It’s a lot harder to misinterpret what’s being said when you have 93% of the picture!
+It’s a lot harder to misinterpret what someone’s saying when you have 93% of the picture!

 - The benefit of the doubt.
 This is something I need to keep working on.
-Sometimes I have to remind myself of the facts: I know my sisters love me, they are busy, and they want what’s best for me.
+Sometimes I have to remind myself of the facts: I know my sisters love me, they’re busy, and they want what’s best for me.
 If I can read their texts or talk to them however I get to with this mindset, I’m less likely to dissect and pick apart every nuance they bring up.
-This is so much easier said than done.
+This is so much easier to say than to do!
 (Especially since the three of us are blunt and sensitive… how does that even happen??)

 - Be intentional when together.
-If one of your siblings is going out of their way to come and visit, spending time and money to come and see you, then show them why it’s worth it!
+If one of your siblings is going out of their way and spending time and money to come and visit you, then show them why it’s worth it!
 Make plans together before you make plans with people you can see more regularly.
 It’s so important to show you value them.
-If you aren’t intentional, the situation can very quickly turn into feelings getting hurt and resentment can settle in just from not talking beforehand.
+If you aren’t intentional, the situation can very quickly turn into hurting someone’s feelings and resentment can settle in just from not talking beforehand.

 - Don’t talk just when you need something.
-No one likes feeling like the only time you care to talk to them is when you need something from them.
-Call and catch up when you can, share exciting news, or challenges you’re working through, I’m sure your siblings would be more receptive to helping you out if you all have been communicating regularly.
+No one likes feeling like the only time you care to talk to them is when you need something.
+Call and catch up when you can, share exciting news, or challenges you’re working through.
+I’m sure your siblings would be more receptive to helping you out if you all have been communicating regularly.

-Don’t let the responsibility of reaching out, having patience and being intentional keep you from enjoying your siblings as friends!
+Don’t let the responsibility of reaching out, having patience, and being intentional keep you from staying in touch and enjoying your siblings as friends!
 Though they didn’t have a choice in growing up with you, you have the option to choose each other now that you’re grown up.